-The GD25UF64E supports Quad Peripheral Interface (QPI) operations only when the device is switched from Standard/Dual/Quad SPI mode to QPI mode using the "Enable the QPI (38h)" command.
+The GD25LE128E supports Quad Peripheral Interface (QPI) operations only when the device is switched from Standard/Dual/Quad SPI mode to QPI mode using the "Enable the QPI (38H)" command.
 The QPI mode utilizes all four IO pins to input the command code.
 Standard/Dual/Quad SPI mode and QPI mode are exclusive.
 Only one mode can be active at any given times.
-"Enable the QPI (38h)" and "Disable the QPI (FFh)" commands are used to switch between these two modes.
-Upon power-up and after software reset using "Reset (99h)" command, the default state of the device is Standard/Dual/Quad SPI mode.
-For GD25UF64E, the QE bit is set to 1 as default and cannot be changed.
+"Enable the QPI (38H)" and "Disable the QPI (FFH)" commands are used to switch between these two modes.
+Upon power-up and after software reset using "Enable Reset (66H)" and "Reset (99H)" command, the default state of the device is Standard/Dual/Quad SPI mode.
+The QPI commands require the non-volatile Quad Enable bit (QE) in Status Register set to 1.